-“Uppsala BIO promotes the growth of a strong and sustainable life science sector.
+“STUNS Life Science promotes the growth of a strong and sustainable life science sector.
 We make life science more competitive.
 Everyday.”

 What do we mean by this?
 We interact within the whole life science eco system.
 We connect people, ideas, and businesses.
 Here our coworkers and guests give their perspective on small and large, narrow and wide subjects that matter within life science.